New York - The number

 In surveying consumers about where

-, how they its dveice-usage other findings, Nielsen
+they use their devices, how they its dveice-usage other findings, Nielsen

 said 70 percent of tablet owners and 68 percent of smartphone owners say they